 Last year, my second daughter was born on June 10th, but the deadline for the Christian Writers Guild’s Operation First Novel contest was September 10th.
 Between round-the-clock diaper changes, plus caring for my two-year-old, I finished my story and submitted it.

 The next month, I was shocked to learn the Christian Writers Guild had closed.
-Was the contest cancelled too?
+Was the Operation First Novel contest cancelled too?

 The following month, New York Times bestselling author Jerry Jenkins decided to continue the contest under his own name.

-From March to May, in-between moving, starting a new ministry, and trying to sell our house as well as buy another, I revised my story and then worked with Carol Kurtz Darlington from Mountainview Books to hone it more.
-Then my novel was off to the copyeditors and typesetters.
+From March to May, in-between moving, starting a new ministry, and trying to sell our house as well as buy another, I revised my story.
+Then I worked with Carol Kurtz Darlington from Mountainview Books to hone it more.
+Finally, my novel was off to the copyeditors and typesetters!

 The book releases December 1, but I received my author copies yesterday.
 Words can’t express the feeling of finally holding my published book, the result of six years of prayer, perseverance, and birth pains.